how to live, travel and explore the world from your van

 cooler bathtub picture

 I have began incorporating more detailed construction notes and pictures and drawings in the next release of Vanabode.
 Those of you who purchased the book are entitled to free updates for life so look out for the email with the updated book attached soon.
 Don't make a bigger deal out of the interior layout of the van than you have to.
 It is just for getting out of bad weather, sleeping and using the toilet.
-You will not be spending you daylight hours holed up inside unless you are driving to your next destination.
+You will not be spending your daylight hours holed up inside unless you are driving to your next destination.

 van living picture

 The picture above shows our simple uncluttered layout which makes traveling long term both fun and hassle free.
 My wife's clothes are in the plastic shelves behind the drivers seat, the white cooler in the foreground is the wheeled device described in the book in more detail for storing cold food and ice, the blue cooler is dry storage and a bathtub, towels and wash clothes hang to dry on bungee cords along with easy to get to toilet paper and paper towels.
 Under the bed you can see one of 3 plastic tubs containing my clothes and shoes.
-We also store tools, the toilet, extra sleeping bags and bedding, and extras under the bed in plastic containers.
-The complete inventory is explained in Vanabode, what to carry, why to carry it, and how to carry it.
+We also store tools, the toilet, extra sleeping bags and bedding, tire jack, dry foods, and dishes under the bed in plastic containers.

-AddThis Social Bookmark Button click to get free book updates, giveaways, products and more
+Bookmark and Share click to get free book updates, giveaways, products and more

 Sitemap List of All Pages